kora-projects/kora-docs/mkdocs/blog/en/kora-build-your-module.md

 Configuration reload is powerful and should reflect resource semantics.

-## Direct Dependencies and ValueOf Mean Different Lifecycle Coupling
+## Direct Dependencies and ValueOf Mean Different Lifecycle Coupling { #direct-dependencies-valueof }

 A direct graph dependency means the consumer is lifecycle-coupled to the dependency.